viur-framework/viur-ignite/README.md

 [![Dependency Status](https://david-dm.org/viur-ignite/viur-ignite-css.svg)](https://david-dm.org/viur-ignite/viur-ignite-css)
 [![GitHub license](https://img.shields.io/badge/license-GPL-blue.svg)](https://raw.githubusercontent.com/viur-ignite/viur-ignite-js/master/LICENSE)

-# ViUR Ignite CSS #
+# ViUR Ignite CSS

-The ViUR Ignite Framework is the first attempt in building a sturdy foundation for ViUR products and Mausbrand projects.
-This CSS toolkit is the very core of ViUR Ignite.
+>The ViUR Ignite Framework is the first attempt in building a sturdy foundation for ViUR products and Mausbrand projects.<br>This CSS toolkit is the very core of ViUR Ignite.
 It is built upon the principles of many CSS guides and frameworks.

 Different projects demand different solutions.
 ViUR Ignite CSS is a solution based on the needs of our python/jinja oriented stack.